filamentphp/filament/packages/tables/docs/05-actions.md

 Actions can be added to columns, such that when a cell in that column is clicked, it acts as the trigger for an action.
 You can learn more about [column actions](columns/getting-started#running-actions) in the documentation.

-## Pre-built table actions
+## Prebuilt table actions

-Filament includes several pre-built actions and bulk actions that you can add to a table.
+Filament includes several prebuilt actions and bulk actions that you can add to a table.
 Their aim is to simplify the most common Eloquent-related actions:

 - [Create](../actions/prebuilt-actions/create)
 - [Edit](../actions/prebuilt-actions/edit)